klarna/on-demand-for-digital-goods-docs/process_overview.md

 This diagram makes little sense were we not to go over each of the numbered interactions:

 1. A user browses your site, where you've already integrated Klarna on-demand for digital goods (to see how this is accomplished, refer to the [integration guide](integration.md)).
-Seeing how your site offers something the user desires, he opts to buy it by filling our the form presented by the on-demand SDK, which clearly states the cost of the purchase.
+Seeing how your site offers something the user desires, he opts to buy it by filling the form presented by the on-demand SDK, which clearly states the cost of the purchase.

   First time users will be asked to:
   1. Enter their phone number